c2lang/documentation/documentation/docs/getting_started/my_first_project.md

 ~/hello$ c2c
 ```

-and use the fellowing skeleton files:
+and use the following skeleton files:

 `hello.c2`
 ```c